Tasks

 Parameters:

-target_q (ArrayLike) – Desired joint configuration.
+target_q (ArrayLike) – A vector of shape (nq,) representing the desired joint configuration.

 Return type: